 3. Type 1125 into the first box under “Enter a custom size,” and 675 into the second box.
 Then click Make it!

 Now it’s time to design!
 Find your perfect typeface in the Fonts tab, peruse the selection of graphics in the Overlays tab, and put the color picker to work.
 You can also easily bring in your own fonts and graphics and use them with PicMonkey’s tools.
 Just Remember to keep important text and images a little bit away from the edges to allow for the bleed when printing.
+You can also find some customizable, ready-made designs in PicMonkey’s templates.

-What Information to share
+What information to share

 When designing your business card, it’s essential to put the important information first.
 What you end up putting on your card depends on your business and needs, but these items are commonly included: